fusion5/agmanuscript/README.md

 Refactor modules and write some documentation

+2025-09-22

+For now adding just a REPL interface to query the dictionary

 ## TODO:

+- Readline input field for the repl
 - Simplify parser: remove HashMap input and use Set input
 - Add http server to query the dictionary and parse input more efficiently
 - Make the parser efficient